wu-jiahua/wu-jiahua.github.io/_pages/research.md

 * [Simultaneous vs. sequential group-buying mechanisms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1862465) with M. Hu and M. Shi, 2013, **Management Science**, 59(12), 2805-2822

-### Selected Working Papers
+### Working Papers
+* [The Role of Prescreening in Auctions with Predictions](https://arxiv.org/abs/2502.12117) with Y. Sun, F. Sun and C. Yan

-* [Information Design and Pricing of Supply Competition in Lead-Selling Platforms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4872681) with Y. Sun, N. Zamani Foroushani and Z. Liu
+* [Information Design and Pricing in Lead-Selling Platforms with Supply Competition](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4872681) with Y. Sun, N. Zamani Foroushani and Z. Liu
     * Preliminary version accepted in EC 2024

 * [IT and operations miscoordination in a supply chain: Case of a quick-service restaurant chain](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4666841) with P. Luo and M. Hu